JayeshHadke/Cryptography-Network-Security/README.md

 - onces any plain text letter maps to language letter, then mapped letter should not use for any another plaintext

 [MORE EXAMPLE](https://www.101computing.net/mono-alphabetic-substitution-cipher/)

+*Play Fair Cipher*

+- manuall encryption and decryption technique
+- firstly invested diagrammatic cipher technique

+Algorithm
+- 5 X 5 matrix is used for both encryption and decryption and ciphering is done with the help of key
+- while creating a matrix, we to make it in such away that, Intially we must put the key for encryption / decryption in matrix with no repeating letters and after filling all the letters of key, start filling all alphabets from A to Z but no letter should repeat in matrix.
+If any letters is already there in matrix, then no need to place it again in matrix.
+And I and J place in same block always, Because in English we have 26 alpahbets and for matrix we have just 25 blocks in it, so we usally place I and J together in a same same block.
+- we have to make pair of two letters pairs of plaintext
+    - if in a pair, both the letters are same then we should add filler element in between (filler element - X)
+    - if a plaintext consists of odd numbers of letters then, at the end of the plaintext we must add filler element to make pairs of two letters
+- Encryption
+    - Rules
+        - if both the letters are in same row, then cipher text letters for respectives letters are the next right letters in same row of matrix [](https://github.com/JayeshHadke/Cryptography-Network-Security/blob/master/images/Screenshot%202022-04-22%20065512.png)
+        - if both the letters are in same column, then cipher text letters for respective letters are the below next letters in same column of matrix
+        - if both the letters forms a rectangle, then cipher text for respective letters are the opposite letters in ractangle of matrix